As a business owner, how would you answer the following questions?

 - Could you easily recreate your entire client database if it were deleted?

 Clearly, the answer to all these questions is no. Although they may seem obvious, many small to mid-sized business owners don’t know that they haven’t taken the necessary precautions to prevent such scenarios from actually happening.

-As your growing business becomes more IT and Internet reliant, you open yourself up to certain risks.
+As your growing business becomes more IT and internet reliant, you open yourself up to certain risks.
 Your technical infrastructure has become more complex and needs proper systems, back-up processes and recovery plans in place to help minimize the costly threat of downtime.
-Downtime, in essence, is like closing your door to your customers.
-Not only does your business suffer from the revenue loss, but your company’s reputation is potentially damaged, causing you to lose valuable customers.
+Downtime, in essence, is like closing your door to your customers, causing revenue losses and potentially damaging your reputation and losing valuable customers.

-When your company suffers from downtime, 4 critical areas are affected:
+When your company suffers from downtime, four critical areas are affected: